Andy in late 2007

 Pure Mathematics Special Credit

 In the summer of 1968, the school sent me as its delegate to an international young scientists' congress in London.
-This was a landmark event for my imagination.
-In December 1968, I was awarded the Stapledon Exhibition to read Physics at Exeter College Oxford.
+In December 1968, I was awarded the Stapledon Exhibition to read Physics at

 In the long, hot summer, two other Oxbridge-bound schoolfriends and I hitch-hiked around Europe.
-We watched Apollo astronaut Neil Armstrong step onto the Moon on television on a ship in the Adriatic Sea.
+We were on a ship in the Adriatic as we first saw Apollo astronaut Neil Armstrong on the Moon.

 In 1970, I joined the Oxford University branch of the United Nations Association and helped to organize a student rock music club called Stonehenge.
-In the summer I took Second Class Honour Moderations in Physics and Philosophy, then returned to Poole to work as a laborer in a steel factory.
-In the fall changed my major to Philosophy, Politics and Economics (PPE), with an emphasis on philosophy.
-I read a lot of philosophy and numerous literary novels and I enjoyed the latest rock music.
+In the summer, I took Second Class Honour Moderations in Physics and Philosophy, then returned to Poole to work as a laborer in a steel factory.
+In the fall, I changed my major to Philosophy, Politics and Economics (PPE), with an emphasis on philosophy.
 For my 21st birthday, I bought myself a typewriter, an Imperial Olympia.

 In early 1971, I met a fellow student called Judy.
 We went on to spend the next four years together.
 They were very good years.
 Judy studied PPE too, with an emphasis on politics.